nicqrocks/p6_weather/README.md

     -temperature
     -possibility of precipitation
     -wind speed
-    -humidex
-    -windchill

-This info will only be provided for the current day.
+This info will only be provided for the current day, using the OpenWeatherMap service.

 ####Source